olulesi/project-2/README.md

 * Ingredients List: Displaying the ingredients list required creating an array from the object keys given from the MealDb API which was something I had never done before and took time to figure out.

 ## Wins
-* Overall Site: Was very pleased with how the website looked with the animations and the professional layout of the meals and show page for the meals.
+* Overall Site: I was very pleased with how the website looked with the animations and the professional layout of the meals and show page for the meals.
 * Pair Programming Experience: Was a massive win being able to work with my partner, being able to learn from each other as well as learning together highlights why building this project 2 was a great experience.

 ## Future Features